binaryage/dirac/docs/installation.md

 In this document I will discuss standard configuration with Leiningen.
 For custom configuration refer to [this document](configuration.md).

-If this is your first Dirac installation and you are not familiar with Dirac features I first recommend following [the demo walktrough in Dirac Example project](https://github.com/binaryage/dirac-sample) to learn the basics and test-drive Dirac on a properly-configured project.
+If this is your first Dirac installation and you are not familiar with Dirac features I first recommend following [the demo in Dirac Example project](https://github.com/binaryage/dirac/tree/master/examples/leiningen) to learn the basics and test-drive Dirac on a properly-configured project.

 Here are the ingredients you are going to need: